EricZinda/Perplexity/docs/pxint/pxint0105ErrorsChoosingWhichFailure.md

 ~~~

-Nothing gets printed out because we haven't implemented any way to report errors from the system.
+Nothing gets printed out because we haven't implemented a way to report errors from the system.
 Now it is time to dig into failures.

 ### Failure Codes and Data
-To centralize error reporting and make the code easy to maintain we will separate the notion of the *error code* from the actual text that gets shown to the user.
-That way we can report the same error in multiple places but only have to update one place to change the wording that gets shown to the user.
+To centralize error reporting and make the code easy to maintain, we will separate the notion of the *error code* from the actual text that gets shown to the user.
+That way, we can report the same error in multiple places but change the wording shown to the user in one place.

 The format will be a simple list.
-The first item in the list is a string representing the error code, and the rest of the list is whatever information is needed to generate the string later.
+The first list item is a string representing the error code, and the rest of the list is whatever information is needed to generate the string later.
 For example:

 ~~~
 ["notAThing", "dog", "car"]
 ~~~

-... could be used to generate the string:
+... could later be used to generate the string:

 ~~~
 A "dog" is not a "car"
 ~~~

 ### Recording Errors
 Recall from the conceptual section on [reporting errors](../devcon/devcon0080ErrorsChoosingWhichFailure) that the best error is usually the *deepest* error, the one which was generated at the deepest part of the predication tree when traversing it in a depth-first manner.
 To track current depth, and allow for reporting errors, we'll build a new class called `ExecutionContext` and create a single global instance of it.
-Our MRS solver will be modified to call it to record the current depth as the tree is traversed, and the predications we write will record their errors on it.
-This will allow the `ExecutionContext` to only remember an error if it is the "deepest".
-Here's the class, along with its global instance and a helper to retrieve it:
+Our MRS solver code will be modified to use it to record the current depth as the tree is traversed, and the predication implementations will record their errors in it. `ExecutionContext` will use the current depth to only remember the "deepest" error.

+Here's the class, along with its global instance and a helper to retrieve it.
+It doesn't yet include the changes to `call()` needed to record the current predication index, we'll do that next:

 ~~~
 class ExecutionContext(object):